 - Allied Health Professions degree students

-- Undergraduate students pursing Health Professions (HP) careers
+- Undergraduate students pursuing Health Professions (HP) careers

 - Adult Non-Traditional Learners (including Military Veterans)

-- Advanced Health Professions degree students (including conditional admissions Post-baccalureate programs
+- Advanced Health Professions degree students (including conditional admissions Post-baccalaureate programs